Two new devices are changing the way we stay connected. The Galaxy Note 3 and its enhanced S Pen...

 Get closer to Sochi 2014 with unique insight from our team of top athletes.
-Visit our Facebook page and experience the Olympic and Paralympic Winter Games with the Samsung Galaxy Team members.
-Watch exclusive films on each athlete and also be in with a chance of winning some amazing prizes, including one-on-one training sessions with our Samsung Galaxy Team athletes.
+Experience the Olympic and Paralympic Winter Games with the Samsung Galaxy Team members.

 Who are the Samsung Galaxy Team?
 Meet all seven of the Samsung Galaxy Team members and find out all about the sporting careers that brought them all the way to Sochi 2014.